itisusama-writer/writing-challenge/research_material/planning.md

 # How the sytem will work
 - Bio signature is taken.
 - Tahir created a system to record live data to that bio signature.
+- Dr. MARK will create and automated system and AI to filter the moments.
+- The automated system will analyze and release data in a set moment.